Skip to content

 Walking after meals is especially beneficial for blood sugar regulation, which becomes increasingly important as insulin sensitivity changes with age.

-• Choose stairs over elevators when practical
+• Take the stairs instead of elevators when possible

-• Park further from destinations
+• Park further from store entrances

 Sleep and Stress Management